wp-plugins/woocommerce/readme.txt

 3. WooCommerce sales reports

 == Changelog ==

+= 1.5.2.1 - 16/03/2012 =
+* Fix - Redirect when no payment is required
+* Fix - Admin bar hide option only for customers, not everyone
+* Fix - Removed admin bar css and spacing when disabled
+* Fix - Placeholder support for old browsers
+* Tweak - e-commerce tracking - SKU and Category (thanks jdiderik)
+* Tweak - renamed transients (some generated transients were too long)
+* Localization - Made the monthly sales dashboard widget translatable (by GeertDD)
+* Localization - Updated Danish Translation (by FrederikRS)

 = 1.5.2 - 15/03/2012 =
 * Feature - My account ssl (added by justinstern)